ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 ==============================================================
 The interval at which output (history) files are written is controlled in two places, and depends on whether you are using the write component to generate your output files.
 :numref:`Table %s <OutputControl>` describes the relevant variables.
 If the write_component is used, then the variables listed as *model_configure* are required.
-It is also, however, required that the settings in *input.nml* match those same settings in *model_configure*.
+It is however, also required that the settings in *input.nml* match those same settings in *model_configure*.
 If these settings are inconsistent, then unpredictable output files and intervals may occur!

 .. _OutputControl: